Pressure? Opportunity? Weirdness? All will be part of U.S. Open Sunday

-ERIN, Wis. -- You can seemingly see for miles in all directions across the vast Erin Hills landscape, and yet there isn't a major champion in sight.
+ERIN, Wis. -- You can seemingly see for miles in all directions across the vast Erin Hills landscape, yet there isn't a major champion in sight.
 Peer at the leaderboard and you eventually find Sergio Garcia and Louis Oosthuizen, straining to keep in touch.

-Barring something, shall we say, unforeseen, the U.S. Open is going to produce a seventh straight first-time major championship winner.
+Barring something, shall we say, unforeseen, the U.S. Open will produce a seventh straight first-time major championship winner.

-And he's likely going to have to do it in a manner that a majority of the past winners of the big trophy rarely would have considered -- by making birdies.
+And he'll likely have to do it in a manner that most of the past winners of the big trophy rarely would have considered -- by making birdies.

-Grass stains from forays into the rough and claustrophobia from narrow fairways have been replaced by grins and giggles, as a run-of-the-mill PGA Tour event has taken over what is typically one of the most exhausting tests through 54 holes on the golf calendar.
+Grass stains from forays into the rough and claustrophobia from narrow fairways have been replaced by grins and giggles, as a run-of-the-mill PGA Tour event has taken over what is typically one of the most exhausting tests on the golf calendar.

 That is not to say there hasn't been excitement or drama.
-In fact, it's wide open going into the final round, with nine players within 4 shots of the lead -- all of them wondering if they have what it takes to get the job done in one of the game's biggest tournaments.
+In fact, it's wide-open going into the final round.
+Nine players are within 4 shots of the lead -- and we're wondering if they have what it takes to get the job done in one of the game's biggest tournaments.

 "It's going to be weird," said Justin Thomas, who matched a major championship and U.S. Open record by shooting 63 on Saturday.
 "I don't know what I'm going to feel.
 I'm sure I won't sleep in; I usually don't.
-I know I'm going to be nervous, but it's a good nervous -- that's why I play to get myself in this position, and I'm excited for the opportunity to see what happens."
+I know I'm going to be nervous, but it's a good nervous -- that's why I play, to get myself in this position, and I'm excited for the opportunity to see what happens."

-It is nearly impossible to predict, the body of work of the competitors offering no clear pattern.
-Aside from Rickie Fowler, who is ranked ninth in the world, contended at the Masters two months ago and had top-5 finishes at all four majors in 2014, no one among the top 9 can lay claim to any kind of major championship insight.
+It is nearly impossible to predict because the competitors and their body of work offer no clear pattern.
+Aside from Rickie Fowler -- who is ranked ninth in the world, contended at the Masters two months ago, and had top-5 finishes at all four majors in 2014 -- no one among the top nine can lay claim to any kind of major championship insight.

-Leading the way is a lefty, not the Lefty who got all the attention coming into the U.S. Open and isn't even playing.
+Leading the way is a lefty, but not the Lefty who got all the attention coming into the U.S. Open and who isn't even playing.
 Brian Harman, 30, has won twice in his PGA Tour career, including last month at the Wells Fargo Championship.
-But he's playing in just his eighth major championship and first since 2015.
-He has missed the cut five times overall.
+But he's playing in just his eighth major championship and his first since 2015.
+He has missed the cut five times at majors.

 "It's hard to play well when you're not in them," Harman said.
 "It's hard to qualify for these things.
 This is the first [U.S.] Open I've been exempt for.
 I think being exempt and coming in a little early and not having it be so hectic the week of has definitely helped.